 - The electrons and hydrogen ions are used to create ATP and NADPH.
 ATP is an energy storage molecule.
 NADPH is an electron carrier/donor molecule.
-Both ATP and NADPH will be needed in the next stage of photosynthesis.
+Both ATP and NADPH will be used in the next stage of photosynthesis.

-Details about the flow of electrons through Photosystem I, b6-f complex, Photosystem II and NADP reductase have not been included here but can be found under The Process of Photosynthesis in Plants.
+Details about the flow of electrons through Photosystem II, b6-f complex, Photosystem I and NADP reductase have not been included here but can be found under The Process of Photosynthesis in Plants.

 What have you learned so far?

 You already know that plants need carbon dioxide, water and sunlight to make their food.
-You also know that the food they make for themselves is called glucose.
+You also know that the food they make is called glucose.
 In addition to glucose, plants also produce oxygen.
 This information can be written in a word equation as shown below.